What to Eat After Periodontal Surgery

 Recovering from periodontal surgery requires careful attention to your diet.
 By focusing on soft, nutrient-rich foods, you can promote faster healing and avoid complications.
 Remember, the key is to provide your body with the right nutrients while avoiding foods that can irritate your gums.

-A: It’s best to avoid alcohol for at least a week after surgery as it can interfere with the healing process and cause irritation.
+It's best to avoid alcohol for at least a week after surgery as it can interfere with the healing process and cause irritation.

-A: Foods rich in protein, vitamins A and C, and antioxidants can aid in faster healing.
+Foods rich in protein, vitamins A and C, and antioxidants can aid in faster healing.
 Examples include eggs, sweet potatoes, and berries.

-A: It’s best to avoid spicy foods as they can cause irritation and discomfort during the healing process.
+It's best to avoid spicy foods as they can cause irritation and discomfort during the healing process.